Student Innovation Fund Grenfell Campus

 Do you have a good idea to enhance student engagement on campus and need some funding to get started?
 Below are some frequently asked questions to help you get started.

-Student Innovation Application Form (PDF)
+Student Innovation Application Form (PDF) or (Microsoft Word Version)

 What is the purpose of the Student Innovation Fund?